INFORMSJoC/2023.0404/README.md

 **2. jORLib**: For guidelines and instructions, visit the [jORLib GitHub Repository](https://github.com/coin-or/jorlib/tree/master) and the [Release Page](https://github.com/coin-or/jorlib/releases).

-**Important: The .jar files of these two libraries are in the `libs` folder in the project.
-Usually, you still need to download the .jar files from the websites above and replace the existing ones.**

 **Important: This project was coded using IBM CPLEX solver version 22.1 and jORLib branch-and-price framework version 1.1.1.**